 Rule (5)(A): The retail rate impact, as calculated in subsection (5)(B), may not exceed one percent (1%) for prudent costs of renewable energy resources directly attributable to RES compliance.
-The retail rate impact shall be calculated on an incremental basis for each planning year that includes the addition of renewable generation directly attributable to RES compliance through procurement or development of renewable energy resources, averaged over the succeeding ten (10)-year period, and shall exclude renewable energy resources owned or under contract prior to the effective date of this rule.
+The retail rate impact shall be calculated annually on an incremental basis for each planning year based on procurement or development of renewable energy resources averaged over the succeeding ten- (10-) year period.
+The retail rate impact shall exclude renewable energy resources owned or under contract prior to September 30, 2010.

 The retail rate impact was calculated by comparing a non-renewable generation and purchased power portfolio to a RES-compliant portfolio with sufficient renewable resources to achieve the renewable standards.
-KCP&L has performed this rate impact calculation in accordance with the Stipulation and Agreement filed October 3, 2013, Case Number ET-2014-0071.
-The calculations were completed consistent with KCP&L's understanding of Staff's interpretation of the RES rules.
-For each year of the 2015-2017 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.
+For each year of the 2016-2018 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.

-The 2015-2017 RES Compliance Plan period retail rate impacts were estimated using Staff's calculation method for reporting purposes only.
 KCP&L has presumed that the solar requirements will be met with SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.

-As indicated above, KCP&L performed the retail rate impact calculation for reporting purposes only using Staff's methodology as required by the Commission's order in Case No. ET-2014-0071.
-That Commission order, which is final and non-appealable, also provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L will do in the near future), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
-For 2015, 2016 and 2017, respectively, that calculation produces
+KCP&L has performed the rate impact calculation in accordance with the methodology as required by the RES rules.
+The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2016), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
+For 2016, 2017 and 2018, respectively, that calculation produces